madziag/LOT4STUDIES/README.md

  <h3 align="center">Lot 4 Retinoids and Valproates study scripts, Release V3.0</h3>
  <p align="center"> RELEASE NOTE: V3.0 - Final main analyses
- <p align="center"> i) All main descriptive analyses implemented for study objectives 1-4 (See protocol v1.1/SAP v2.0)
+1. All main descriptive analyses implemented for study objectives 1-4 (See protocol v1.1/SAP v2.0)
- <p align="center"> ii) Error in pre-select filtering corrected (DAPs requested to re-run pre-select in next major script update V3.0
+2. Error in pre-select filtering corrected (DAPs requested to re-run pre-select in next major script update V3.0
- <p align="center"> iii) pregnancy counts per month added; datasets of disp/presc during pregnancy now saved in g_intermediate
+3.	pregnancy counts per month added; datasets of disp/presc during pregnancy now saved in g_intermediate
- <p align="center"> iv) pooled analyses provided for BIFAP
+4.	pooled analyses provided for BIFAP
- <p align="center"> v) free text information for PHARMO and CASERTA (to be tested by each group)
+5.	free text information for PHARMO and CASERTA (to be tested by each group)
- <p align="center"> vi) A new to_run file, to extract additonal information on pregnancies during which a valproate/retinoid prescription/dispensing record was detected.
+6. A new to_run file, to extract additonal information on pregnancies during which a valproate/retinoid prescription/dispensing record was detected.
- <p align="center"> vii) Adjustment to the scripts that detect diagnostic/procedure codes to correct issue with detect of codes with "."s and irrelevant codes.
+7. Adjustment to the scripts that detect diagnostic/procedure codes to correct issue with detect of codes with "."s and irrelevant codes.

 <!-- IMPORTANT NOTES -->
 All groups are requested to run this script as soon as possible and report to UU/UMCU and issues encountered.
 Once results are generated, please upload to YODA.